CarlColglazier/carlcolglazier.com/content/notes/simple-hugo-vps-deployment.md

 My first step in building the website is removing the previous build.
 This ensures that deleted files do not stick around by mistake.
 To do this, I use `rimraf`, which is supported on multiple operating systems.
-I then ran the command line script to process the LESS files.
-After this, I ran the `hugo` command to build the website in the `public` directory.
-I ran `html-minifier` on each of the HTML files and finally removed the LESS file from the public-facing website.
+I then run the command line script to process the LESS files.
+After this, I run the `hugo` command to build the website in the `public` directory.
+I run `html-minifier` on each of the HTML files and finally remove the LESS file from the public-facing website.

 With the build script written, I then added the following script to `.git/hooks/post-receive`: